DLXPlugins/wp-ajaxify-comments/readme.txt

 Lazy Loading is an advanced topic, but we've put together <a href="https://docs.dlxplugins.com/v/ajaxify-comments/advanced-topics/lazy-loading-comments">a guide to help you understand how to enable lazy loading</a>.

 == Changelog ==

+= 3.1.0 =
+* Released 2025-05-10
+* Bug fix: Selector Helper wasn't working with newer Divi themes.
+* Bug fix: Selector Helper has updated styling for dark backgrounds.
+* Bug fix: Plugin installer on Integrations tab wasn't working due to a fatal error.
+* Bug fix: Skeleton Loader was mis-labeled in the admin.
+* New: Setting Menu Helper is enabled by default.
+It's very useful for first-time setups and continued testing.
+* New: Added Comment shortcuts to Menu Helper for viewing comments in the admin.

 = 3.0.3 =
 * Released 2024-11-28